| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Loan officer

-A loan officer is a licensed official with a financial institution who is responsible for helping borrowers understand the mortgage process, choose a loan, apply for and receive it, and communicate with other transaction stakeholders.
+A loan officer is a licensed official with a financial institution responsible for helping borrowers understand the mortgage process, choose a loan, apply for and receive it, and communicate with other transaction stakeholders.
 These are the people who should be answering all of your client’s mortgage-related questions.

 Loan origination